Azure/Ignite2019_IaC_pre-day_docs/Ansible/02-Variables/Guide.md

 Public IP addresses allow Internet resources to communicate inbound to Azure resources.

-## Create a network security group

-Network security groups filter network traffic between Azure resources in a virtual network.

-1. Add to your existing playbook a new variable called `myNetworkSecurityGroup`
+1. Add a new variable called `myPublicIP` to your playbook
-2. Use the [azure_rm_securitygroup](https://docs.ansible.com/ansible/latest/modules/azure_rm_securitygroup_module.html) to create a network security group that allows SSH traffic on TCP port 22.
+1. Use the [azure_rm_publicipaddres](https://docs.ansible.com/ansible/latest/modules/azure_rm_publicipaddress_module.html) to create a Public IP Address.
-3. Run your playbook.
+1. Run your playbook.

 ## Create a Network Interface Card (NIC)